aolarte/old_blog/_posts/2017-01-16-magic-dust-in-Java-part-1.md

 > Where do I put the behavior for an annotation I just created?

-The answer is to this question is fairly complicated.
+The answer to this question is fairly complicated.
 First, because annotations don't have any behavior.
 They're just metadata.
 Second, because most answers will normally lead to something along the lines of:

 > But annotations do seem to have behavior, just look at all the stuff that happens when I mark a method @Transactional, @RolesAllowed, etc...

 And that's a very valid point, some annotations do appear to have behavior.
-I recently even hear people half jokingly reference to this as "Annotation Driven Development".
+I recently even heard people half jokingly reference to this as "Annotation Driven Development".
 But in reality, annotations are just the magic dust that we sprinkle in our code, indirectly causing all kinds of black magic to happen on the background.

 The truth is that this service class that you annotated with with `@Transactional` will only exhibit transactional behavior in very particular cases.
 Instantiating your class using the `new` operator will NOT add transactional behavior regardless of the presence of `@Transactional` annotations.